-[1 Services that are routinely performed for DOE and multiple sponsors with little to no variance in the scope of work e.g., calibration services.]

-The following applies to all work conducted under the ACT mechanism regardless of the source of funding:
+DOE and the Contractor recognize that implementation of ACT under this Clause is a PILOT program authorized by the Department and that during the PILOT either party may suggest changes to the program based on the experiences gained.
+Furthermore, the Contractor recognizes that the Department may decide to end the PILOT at any time and that termination of the PILOT by the Department will be in accordance with Paragraph 12, below.

-- 1. Authority to Perform work under this H-clause.
+1. Authority to Perform work under this Clause.
 Pursuant to the Atomic Energy Act of 1954, as amended (42 U.S.C.
-2011 et seq.) and other applicable authorities, the M&O Contractor may perform work for non-Federal entities, in accordance with the requirements of this H-clause. - 2.
-M&O Contractor's Implementation.
-For ACT work conducted under the contract, the M&O Contractor must draft, implement, and maintain formal policies, practices, and procedures in accordance with this H-clause, which must be approved by the Contracting Officer, and such approval shall not be unreasonably withheld. - 3.
-Conditions for Participation in ACT.
-The M&O Contractor: - a.
-Must not perform ACT activities that would place it in direct competition with the private sector; - b.
-May only conduct work under this H-clause if the work does not interfere with or adversely affect projects and programs the M&O Contractor conducts on behalf of the DOE under this contract, and complies with the terms and conditions of the prime contract.
-If the Government determines that an activity conducted under this H-clause interferes with the Department's work under the M&O contract, or that termination/stay/suspension of work under an ACT agreement is in the best interest of the Government, the M&O Contractor must stop the interfering ACT work immediately to the extent necessary to resolve the interference.
-At any time, the Contracting Officer may require the use of specified Government-owned or leased property and facilities for the exclusive use of the DOE mission by providing a written notice excluding said property from the M&O Contractor's activities under this H-clause.
-Any cost incurred as a result of Contracting Officer decisions identified in this subparagraph shall be borne by the M&O Contractor.
-The Contracting Officer shall provide to the M&O Contractor in writing its decision, identifying the issues and reasons for the decisions.
-The M&O Contractor shall be provided with a reasonable opportunity to address and resolve the issues identified by the Contracting Officer; - c.
-Except as otherwise excluded in this H-clause, must perform all ACT activities in accordance with the standards, policies, and procedures that apply to performance under this M&O contract, including but not limited to environmental, safety and health, security, safeguards and classification procedures, and human and animal research regulations; - d.
-Must maintain and provide when requested by the DOE Contracting Officer, a summary of project information for each active ACT project, consisting of: sponsor name; total estimated costs; project title and description; project point of contact; and estimated start and completion dates; - e.
-Is responsible for addressing the following items in ACT agreements as appropriate: disposition of property acquired under the agreement; export control; notice of intellectual property infringement; and a statement that the Government and/or the M&O Contractor shall have the right to perform similar services in the Statement of Work for other Parties as otherwise authorized by this M&O contract subject to applicable data restrictions;
+2011 et seq.) and other applicable authorities, the Contractor may perform work for non-federal entities, in accordance with the requirements of this Clause.

+2. Contractor's Implementation.
+The Contractor must draft, implement, and maintain formal policies, practices, and procedures in accordance with this Clause, which must be approved by the Contracting Officer, and such approval shall not be unreasonably withheld.

+3. Conditions for Participation in ACT.
+The Contractor:

+a.
+Must not perform ACT activities that would place it in direct competition with the private sector;

+May only conduct work under this Clause if the work does not interfere b. with or adversely affect projects and programs the Contractor conducts on behalf of the Government under this Contract, and complies with FFRDC requirements applicable to the Facility.
+If the Government determines that an activity conducted under this Clause interferes with the Department's work under the Contract, or that termination/stay/suspension of work under an ACT agreement is in the best interest of the Government, the Contractor must stop the interfering ACT work immediately to the extent necessary to resolve the interference.
+At any time, the Contracting Officer may require the use of specified Governmentowned or leased property and facilities for the exclusive use of the Facility's mission by providing a written notice excluding said property from the Contractor's activities under this Clause.
+Any cost incurred as a result of Contracting Officer decisions identified in this subparagraph shall be borne by the Contractor.
+The Contracting Officer shall provide to the Contractor in writing its decision, identifying the issues and reasons for the decisions.
+The Contractor shall be provided with a reasonable opportunity to address and resolve the issues identified by the Contracting Officer;

+c.
+Except as otherwise excluded in this Clause, must perform all ACT activities in accordance with the standards, policies, and procedures that apply to performance under this Contract, including but not limited to environmental, safety and health, security, safeguards and classification procedures, and human and animal research regulations;

+d.
+Contractor must utilize its standard Laboratory subcontracting procedures for any work subcontracted by the Laboratory under the Contract.
+Otherwise, the Contractor may subcontract ACT work scope that is not performed under the Contract using commercially reasonable subcontracting practices and terms.
+Costs for performing such subcontracting activities outside the scope of the Contract are not reimbursable under the Contract;

+e.
+Must make available to DOE a summary of project information for each active ACT project, consisting of: total estimated costs; project title and description; project point of contact; and, estimated start and completion dates;

+f.
+Is responsible for addressing the following items in ACT agreements as appropriate, as they are in non-federal WFO agreements: disposition of property acquired under the agreement, export control, notice of intellectual property infringement, and a statement that the Government and/or Contractor shall have the right to perform similar services in the Statement of Work for other Parties as otherwise authorized by this Contract subject to applicable data restrictions;